Olubadan: Ruling lines and Rotation

 There are two ruling lines to the throne of Olubadan, Egbe Agba (civil) and Balogun (military), from where Olubadans are appointed on rotational basis to occupy the stool on the death of a monarch.
-The next to Olubadan and most senior on both lines are the Otun Olubadan (ie, oba's "right hand", and #1 deputy on civil line) and Balogun (#1 deputy on warrior line), who under the Western Nigeria Law are recognised as second class traditional rulers and who are included on the Nigerian equivalent of a civil list as a result.
-Others are the Osi Olubadan (ie, oba's "left hand" and #2 on civil line), Asipa Olubadan (#3 on civil line), Ekerin (literally "number 4" on civil line) and Ekarun (literally "number 5" on civil line), as well as Otun Balogun, Osi Balogun, Asipa Balogun, Ekerin and Ekarun Balogun, while the Seriki ("commerce minister" or "trade chief") and Iyalode, (i.e. mother of the town as "minister for women affairs" or "female chief") are also members of the Olubadan's privy council.
+The next to Olubadan and most senior on both lines are the Otun Olubadan (i.e., oba's "right hand", and #1 deputy on civil line) and Balogun (#1 deputy on warrior line), who under the Western Nigeria Law are recognised as second class traditional rulers and who are included on the Nigerian equivalent of a civil list as a result.
+Others are the Osi Olubadan (i.e., oba's "left hand" and #2 on civil line), Asipa Olubadan (#3 on civil line), Ekerin (literally "number 4" on civil line) and Ekarun (literally "number 5" on civil line), as well as Otun Balogun, Osi Balogun, Asipa Balogun, Ekerin and Ekarun Balogun, while the Seriki ("commerce minister" or "trade chief") and Iyalode, (i.e. mother of the town as "minister for women affairs" or "female chief") are also members of the Olubadan's privy council.